VladislavShter/Sovereign-Bank-Whitepaper/README.md

 ## 🌟 Our Mission
 In a world of increasing financial censorship and corporate surveillance, we offer a "Code is Law" alternative.
 Unlike traditional fintech giants, we don't hold your keys, and we don't demand your life story for a simple transaction.

+🛡️ Feature Highlight: Anti-Poisoning & Ironclad Security Mode We’ve introduced a world-class security layer to protect users from the most common DeFi attacks, including Address Poisoning and Clipboard Hijacking.

+The Problem
+In the current Web3 landscape, one copy-paste error or a "poisoned" transaction in your history can lead to a total loss of funds.
+Scammers create addresses that look 99% like yours, hoping you'll use them by mistake.

+Our Solution: Sovereign Strict Mode™
+Sovereign Bank Pro now features a built-in, contract-level Trusted Address Manager.

+Verified Contacts: Maintain your own encrypted list of trusted recipients directly on-chain.

+Strict Mode Enforcement: When enabled, the smart contract acts as an automated firewall.
+It will revert any transaction attempt to an unverified address.

+Human-Readable Aliases: No more guessing hex strings.
+Tag your addresses (e.g., "Exchange", "Cold Storage") for 100% certainty.

+Why it’s a game-changer: Unlike simple wallet address books, Sovereign Bank's security is hardcoded.
+Even if a malicious dApp tries to trick you into signing a transaction to a scammer, our contract will block it at the execution level.

 <h1 align="center">🏦 Sovereign Bank Core: Production-Grade Architecture Ready 🚀</h1>
 <p align="center">
   <img src="https://img.shields.io/badge/Solidity-0.8.20-blue?style=for-the-badge&logo=solidity" />